isidore/MobProgrammingBook/manuscript/050_Not just programming.md

 mob anything.
 A lot of times we just refer to this under the generic term mobbing.
 In this book, however, we will often use the term mob programming to be distinctive to the method.
-Please do not limit this process to programming and feel free to substitute whichever word you desire for programming.
+Please do not limit this process to programming and feel free to substitute which ever word you desire for programming.

 TL;DR: It's really **Mob** _______ (insert activity) _______